DAAHNYUAD/daahnyuad.github.io/_posts/2026-01-27-creating-a-static-siteS26.md

 4. Once you have chosen your option from step 1, number 1, you can proceed with making a duplicate of the template we will be using.
 We do this by navigating to the main page of an existing GitHub page of `minimal-mistakes` and will be using their starter template: https://github.com/mmistakes/mm-github-pages-starter

-With your GitHub account open, navigate to this link above, look above the file list to the right, and click `Use This Template` (If you do not see it, you may have to go to Settings to click it on).
+With your GitHub account open (you can tell it is open when you see the icon of your account at top right), navigate to this link above, look above the file list to the right, and click `Use This Template` (If you do not see it, you may have to go to Settings to click it on).
 Select `create a new repository`.
 This will take what is at `minimal-mistakes` and transfer it over into your account.

 On the page `create a new repository` you need to give the repository a name.
 Type exactly {yourusername}.github.io where {yourusername} is your GitHub user name.
 Make sure you set the repository to public and then click on the green button `create repository`